fraktalio/fstore-sql/README.md

 This streaming is kafka-like, in that it is modeling the concept of partitions and offsets.
 Every unique stream of events for the one deciderId/entityId is a partition.
 `Lock` table is used to prevent concurrent access/reading to the same partition, guaranteeing that only one consumer can read from a partition at a time / guaranteeing the ordering within the partition on the reading side.

+You can configure the `view` to publish event(s) every 1 second, starting from 28th Jan, 2023 with lock/ACK timeout of 300 seconds (if you dont acknowledge that you processed the event in 300 sec, the lock will be released and event will be published again, automatically).

 > Notice how `lock` for the two events with `decider_id`=`f156a3c4-9bd8-11ed-a8fc-0242ac120002` is created in the